LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ~~~
 {: .bash}

-When sharing projects with others, it is good practice to include a text document that gives a brief overview of the
-project, usually in the form of a README file.
 The `.md` extension above signifies that we have chosen to format that we have
 chosen to use Markdown, a lightweight markup language with plain text formatting syntax.
 We will explore Markdown a
 bit later.